Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 Also, the rocks around the falls are remarkably slippery.
 Like some of the slipperiest ever, so water shoes are a must!

-Other than that, this super shady spot is perfect on a sunny day (or any day for that matter) and with it being a nice enclosed pool, there are minimal currents to contend with.
+Other than that, this super shady spot is perfect on a sunny day (or any day for that matter) and with it being a nice enclosed pool, there are minimal currents to contend with (again, like the others, you visit having heavy rainfall).

 The details of the walk to the falls can be found on our Catrigg Force page